-When you are in the process of choosing which live in care provider you will use (either for yourself or for a relative), it is important to understand the level of training received by your professional carer and the relevant qualifications they hold to ensure they are able to provide a high quality elderly home care service.
+When you are in the process of choosing which live-in care provider you will use (either for yourself or for a relative), it is important to understand the level of training received by your professional carer and the qualifications held.

 Both health and social care qualifications and professional training are at the heart of any high-quality live in care service.
 Carers who have received comprehensive training are well-placed to offer an excellent standard of elderly care.
 This is especially important when selecting a home care company for an individual who is living with a complex condition, such as dementia or Parkinson’s.